 Recordings from the NTS (Roussin et al. 2012) and PbN (Weiss et al. 2014) of awake freely licking rats revealed a rich variety of cell types in addition to those that respond solely to taste.
 For example, many cells fire in phase with licking, with peak firing rates just at the time of the lick, or between licks.
 In addition, there are cells that significantly decrease their firing rate during a lick bout.
 The relative silencing of such cells when the rat engages in consummatory behavior suggests that they may set the initial conditions for the network to acquire sensory information.
 Moreover, these data underscore the idea that sensory and motor components of gustation are inextricably linked.

 In a separate series of experiments, the effects of pairing olfactory stimuli with tastants were tested (Escanilla et al. 2015).
 Widespread modulation of taste responses was observed, including changes in response magnitude and latency following taste-odor pairing.
 MSA of taste- and odor-evoked responses showed that NTS cells were more competent at discriminating tastants when they were presented with odors than when presented alone.
-This applied for all taste qualities, and whether or not spike timing was taken into account, leading. to the hypothesis that brainstem neurons may be most keenly tuned to respond to naturalistic stimuli, that is food, rather than pure chemical exemplars of taste qualities (Escanilla et al. 2015).
+This applied for all taste qualities, and whether or not spike timing was taken into account, leading to the hypothesis that brainstem neurons may be most keenly tuned to respond to naturalistic stimuli, that is food, rather than pure chemical exemplars of taste qualities (Escanilla et al. 2015).
 This was tested by presenting complex, natural stimuli such as grape juice (sweet), clam juice (salty), lemon juice (sour) and coffee (bitter).
 Evoked spike trains in the PbN of awake freely licking rats displayed conveyed significantly more information to naturalistic stimuli than those associated with single compounds (Weiss et al. 2014).

 In conclusion, data from electrophysiological recordings from awake, freely licking rats, underscores the role of the gustatory brainstem as an important node in the neural circuit that controls food identification and ingestion.
 In addition, dynamics – both intrinsic to the spike trains and related to the lick cycle – are prominent and functionally significant aspects of neural responses.